AtomicBillyGruff/Red-Team-Kibana-Incident-Response/README.md

 ##### Detecting the WebDAV Connection
 	- LAN access only on differing levels.

-	- Substring searches in the fileshare that contain WebDAV related keywords
+	- Substring searches in the fileshare that contain WebDAV related keywords.

 	- Changing the webdav directory name > dav://192.168.1.90/______ so dirb cannot find it within its default wordlist.